EricHughesABC/T2EPGStudiesMuscle/README.md

     - This program fits the T2 CPMG MRI data.

-Further documentation can be found in the docs directory in terms of a word document and pdf file
+Further documentation can be found  at docs/sphinx/build/html/index.html

 ### An example of the directory structure created for a simple MRI study